accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 2. With NVDA, use the tab key to activate each field.
 3. Fill in fields with values likely to cause input errors (an invalid format for an e-mail address, for example).
 4. Use the tab key to exit fields or, if the form allows it, to send the form.
-5. For each error message displayed, check
+5. For each error message displayed, check that it is
-    - it is indicated by visible text near the field;
+    - indicated by visible text near the field;
-    - it is spoken when the field is activated.
+    - spoken when the field is activated.
 6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}